Microsoft Copilot Security: A Governance Guide

 Nerdster Team

-Copilot does not bypass security.
-It operates strictly within the user’s existing permissions.
-If a junior employee has read access to the board’s SharePoint site — because someone shared it with “everyone” three years ago — Copilot can and will surface board materials when that employee asks a question that those documents are relevant to.
+Copilot does not break your security model.
+It obeys it, exactly and instantly.
+If a junior analyst has read access to the board’s SharePoint site because someone shared it broadly three years ago, Copilot will quote board papers back to them the moment a question makes those documents relevant.

-In professional services and financial services firms, information barriers between client matters are critical.
-If a lawyer or analyst working on Client A’s matter asks Copilot a general question, and Copilot surfaces information from Client B’s files that the user technically has access to, you have a confidentiality breach.
+In legal and financial services, the wall between client matters is the whole business.
+If your analyst works on Client A, asks Copilot a general question, and gets an answer drawn from Client B’s folder that they technically had access to, you have a confidentiality breach to report.

 1. Audit SharePoint Permissions